NOTE: This is a guest post by Anna Maria Kambourakis of Unraveling Wine.

 This family-owned winery is entering its 4th generation.
 The winery is quaint, intimate, and welcoming.
 Vina Sladić is located at the perfect altitude to create crisp and refreshing wines.
 They specialize in the local white grapes Debit and Maraština, and red grapes Plavina, and Lasina.

-You can enjoy the wines along with some homemade cured meats, olives, breads, and chocolate cake!.
-Ante will take great care of you.
-Send him an email to let him know you’re on your way at email@example.com.
+You can enjoy the wines along with some homemade cured meats, olives, bread, and chocolate cake!.
+And they will take great care of you.
+Send him an email to let him know you’re on your way at firstname.lastname@example.org.

 Location: Plastovo, Sladići 29, 22222, Skradin.